hazelweixuan1112/WM-Transcriptional-Propagation/README.md

 If using this code, please cite the associated manuscript:

-**Molecular Architecture of Signal Propagation in Human Working Memory Networks**.
+**Correlated Gene Expression Supports Signal Propagation in Human Working Memory Networks**.

 ## License